lieszkol/november-gallery/README.md

 **`__SELF__.defaultgalleryoptions`**
 Type: string
-Used in the embedded gallery default template, this holds any custom script options set for the component in the "Script Options" property, along with any generated options (such as gallery_theme, tiles_type, etc.)
+Used in the embedded gallery default template, this holds any custom script options set for the component in the "Script Options" property, along with any generated options (for example: `gallery_theme: "tiles", tiles_type: "justified"`)

 **`__SELF__.error`**
 Type: string